CharlesAMoss/object-editor/README.md

 ## Features

 - Load any valid Class from a local directory to be instanced for your object.
-- View a list of supported commands with the "HELP" commands.
+- View a list of supported commands with the "HELP" command.
 - Add a property and value to instanced object with syntax checking.
 - Retrieve the value of a specified property.
 - Retrieve all of the all of the member properties of a given object.
+- Write a serialized sting as a record of instanced object.

 ## Setup
 Clone this repo and navigate via terminal to the root of the repo's folder.
 From your terminal: